I love reading about day-to-day life in the olden days! It’s fascinating how it was so different from the modern world.

 Pictures Courtesy of the artist, Sydney R. Jones from Old English Household Life by Jekyll and Jones, published by B. T. Batsford, Ltd., London.

 UPDATE: Come read more about Washing Laundry with Ashes and Climbing Cherry Trees in the Good Old Days!

 This article was posted on Thursday, December 11th, 2008 at 4:37 pm and is filed under Cooking, Countries & Cultures, Customs and Traditions, Food & Nutrition, Mama Lisa, People, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.